LorenzoAusiello/OptionStrategy-Python-Package/README.md

 The OptionStrategy class enables users to effortlessly execute the following option trading strategies:

 *Long Condor using Calls*

 *Short Condor using Calls*

 *Bull Call Spread*

 *Bear Call Spread*

 *Long Butterfly using Calls*

 *Short Butterfly using Calls*

 *Long Strangle*

 *Short Strangle*

 *Long Straddle*

 *Short Straddle*

 *Synthetic Long*

 *Synthetic Short*

 For each strategy, the class generates visual representations of the profit and loss profile as a function of the future stock price at the expiration date of the option.
 It also provides information on the cost/credit of the strategy, the stock price intervals for loss and profit, and prompts the user for a future stock price to determine the strategy's output.

 ### Usage and Instructions
 To utilize the OptionStrategy class, users can instantiate it and then call the specific functions corresponding to the desired trading strategy.
+Users can initialize the OptionStrategy class with specific parameters (stock price, risk-free rate, and time to maturity) and leverage functions.

 ### Conclusion